-After a baby panda is born, the mother panda will eat less, and will devote her time and energy to feeding and training the baby, which is very laborious, and thus lowers her health condition and life span.
+After a baby panda is born, the mother panda will eat less, and will devote her time and energy to feeding and training the baby, which is very laborious, and thus reduces her health and life span.

-The giant panda is an endangered species, due to loss of habitat and very low birth rate (one cub per two years).
+The giant panda is a vulnerable species, due to loss of habitat and very low birth rate (one cub per two years).
 Female pandas usually can give birth to only one baby panda at a time, and newborn pandas are extremely fragile.
 Therefore to save the species, China has begun captive breeding programs.

-There are two main captive breeding centers in China open to the public: Chengdu Research Base of Giant Panda Breeding and Bifengxia Giant Panda Base, both accessible from Chengdu in Sichuan Province.
+There are 4 main captive breeding centers/bases in China open to the public, all accessible from Chengdu in Sichuan Province.

 You can visit a panda breeding center or even volunteer to help look after the pandas.
 See Giant Panda Volunteer Programs.